top of page

 "I borrowed my dad’s Pentax camera and photographed the Grateful Dead for the first time.
 I took 2 or 3 photos of the Deadheads in the audience.
 I didn’t know it at the moment, but this would be the very beginning of my lifelong quest to document the modern day hippie tribe."

-Shot on film over the course of twenty years, from parking lots in the late ’70s to the bittersweet final tours toward the mid-’90s, Deadheads is less a concert chronicle and more akin to a family album.
-The grain and haze of analog film feel right as Blakesberg isn’t chasing polish or technical perfection.
-Instead, the book is closer to a visual ethnography, assembled with the same devotion and patchwork energy that powered the parking-lot bazaars outside every show.
+Shot on film over the course of twenty years, from parking lots in the late ’70s to the final tours of the mid-’90s, images in Deadheads carry the warmth and intimacy of the era.
+The grain and haze of analog film printed with a matte finish feel right in this context as Blakesberg's approach for the book is closer to a visual ethnography.

 Co-curated with his daughter Ricki, Blakesberg’s volume will particularly resonate with those members of the traveling carnival who chased sound and song from venue to venue.
 As one who eclipsed the 100-show mark during this stretch, I found myself scanning pages for familiar faces amongst the shots at sacred 1980s spaces like the Frost, Kaiser, Greek or Alpine Valley.